Wisbech: Art

 Wisbech Art Club was formed in 1933 and holds exhibitions at venues in the town including Wisbech & Fenland Museum.
-Regular meetings are now (2023) held at the St Raphael club.
+Regular meetings are now (2024) held at the Walsoken Village Hall.

 Photography

-Wisbech & District Camera Club was formed in 1950 and meets in Wisbech St.Mary.
-Early and well known photographers in the town included William Ellis (missionary), Samuel Smith (photographer), Lilian Ream, Valentine Blanchard and Geoff Hastings.
+Wisbech & District Camera Club was formed in 1950 and closed in 2024.
+Early and well known photographers in the town included William Ellis, Samuel Smith, Lilian Ream, Valentine Blanchard and Geoff Hastings.